 With a screener (free or paid), look for new investments that fit your criteria to add diversity to your portfolio.
 I engaged a paid service to screen out stocks with specific characteristics.
 For common fundamental metrics such as price to book or price to earnings, you can utilize SGX stockfacts or Google’s Stock screener.

 For paid screeners, one can consider Shareinvestor’s comprehensive platform which offers fundamental and technical screening abilities.

 Finally, ensure that you have adequate cash reserves to average into existing positions or initiate a new one. % limit of cash reserves are based on your discretion, in an environment where stock markets are overvalued, one would increase % of cash reserves in anticipation of better prices.

 If you’re still working, make sure that you have an emergency fund consisting of three to six months’ worth of living expenses in cash.

-This 5 step review can be done annually or quarterly, obviously there’s no hard and fast rule when it comes to portfolio reviews.
-These points are just guidelines on how your can optimize returns while keeping an eye on risk management.
+This 5 step review can be done annually or quarterly, obviously, there’s no hard and fast rule when it comes to portfolio reviews.
+These points are just guidelines on how you can optimize returns while keeping an eye on risk management.

 Share your thoughts on this post and leave a comment below.
 Spread the knowledge with everyone by liking and sharing this post!